DiRAC-Training/FM005-Code-scaling/_episodes/02-understanding-code-scalability.md

 Once we understand these scaling profiles for our code, we'll have an idea of the **speedup** capability when using multiple cores.
 These measurements give us good indications for how our code should be specified on DiRAC, in terms of the overall job size and the amount of resources that should be requested.

-## I'm a Developer, Should I Optimise my Code?
+## I'm a developer, should I optimise my code?

 As a developer, if your code happens to take too long to run or scales badly it's tempting to dive in and try to optimise it straight away.
 But before you do, consider the following [rules of optimisation](https://hackernoon.com/the-rules-of-optimization-why-so-many-performance-efforts-fail-cf06aad89099):